cloudevents/spec/spec.md

 The goal of the CloudEvents specification is to define interoperability of event systems that allow services to produce or consume events, where the producer and consumer can be developed and deployed independently.
-A producer MUST be able to generate events before a consumer is listening, and a consumer MUST be able to express an interest in an event or class of events that is not yet being produced.
+A producer can generate events before a consumer is listening, and a consumer can express an interest in an event or class of events that is not yet being produced.

 To this end, the specification will include common metadata attributes of an event that facilitate interoperability, where the event does not contain any